quantxt/api-docs/README.md

 `searchMode`
 (Optional, string): Matching strategy for entity values.
 Possible values:
-    `SPAN`: All words of a multi word entity must be found near each other but order does not matter.
-Default value.
+    `SPAN` (Default): All words of a multi word entity must be found near each other but order does not matter.
     `ORDERED_SPAN`: All words of a multi word entity must be found near each and in order.

 `analyzeStrategy`
-(Optional, string): Default is `STEM`
+(Optional, string): Text normalization for matching:
+    `STEM` (Default): Remove function words (at, in, a, etc) from the phrases, lowercase, remove punctuations and and normalize all words to their stem for matching. *Analyzing* will become *analyz* and *Apple (The Company)* will become *apple company* before matching againest dictionary entities.
+This is a typical text preprocessing method in several applications.
+However it can result in unexpected behaviors in some cases.
+    `STANDARD`: Lowercase and removal of punctuations.
+    `EXACT`: Exact matching on dictionary entities.

 ### Search